Home»Cloud Migration»How to Migrate Google Workspace Data After an Employee Leaves

 Employee leave bears multiple threats to a business’s cybersecurity.
 This article describes how Admins can address these threats in Google Workspace.
 In particular, we teach how to migrate Google Workspace data before disabling the employee account.

-The third part of all former employees retains access to the company data after they leave.
+The third part of all former employees retain access to the company data after they leave.
 Why?
 Because of incompetent offboarding.
 More often than not, Google Workspace (G Suite) admins fail to delete the accounts.

 Another widespread problem is data loss.
 When an employee leaves, Admins delete their Google account with all the data sitting in there.
 Their colleagues often realize too late that they cannot access important files or find important client contacts.
 By the time they realize this, it is already too late to fix the problem.